fuverdred/ALTA/README.md

 The total cost can be as low as £150, a large portion of which depends on the quality of the Peltier elements chosen.

 ## PyBoard Code
-The pyBoard will run any code inside main.py.
+The pyBoard will run any code inside main.py on start-up (right after boot.py, although this can most likely be left alone).

+To access the pyBoard REPL:
+- Find out what COM port the pyboard is on (Device manager->ports)
+- Open a serial communication program such as PuTTY and enter the correct COM port, 115200 Baud

+It should open a python REPL with the same scope as main.py, allowing direct interaction with ALTA.

+### PyBoard Contents
+- boot.py => Leave this alone
+- main.py => This will initiate all of the parts of ALTA, and either start an experiment automatically or wait for the user to execute commands via the REPL.
+- ALTA.py => This contains the ALTA class, all of the necessary code to run ALTA and collect data from it.

 Currently it initiates all of the methods of interaction with ALTA:
 - Built in PRT
 - Sample PRT
 - Light dependent resistor (LDR) read via analogue read